-Section 1882(d)(3)(A)(i)(I) of the Social Security Act (the Medicare anti-duplication provision) prohibits issuers, A/Bs, and web-brokers who know a QI is enrolled in or entitled to Medicare from selling or issuing individual health insurance coverage that duplicates 11 the QI's Medicare or Medicaid benefits.
-The Medicare anti-duplication provision applies even if the beneficiary has only Medicare Part A or only Medicare Part B and is intended to protect Medicare beneficiaries from fraudulent or abusive practices leading to the purchase of excessive or unnecessary coverage.
-Employer-sponsored coverage is explicitly exempt from the Medicare anti-duplication provision.
-12
+Section 1882(d)(3)(A)(i)(I) of the Social Security Act (SSA) (the Medicare anti-duplication provision) prohibits issuers, A/Bs, and web-brokers who know a QI is entitled to Medicare Part A or enrolled in Medicare Part B from selling or issuing individual health insurance coverage that duplicates14 the OI's Medicare or Medicaid benefits.
+The Medicare anti-duplication provision is intended to protect Medicare beneficiaries from fraudulent or abusive practices leading to the purchase of excessive or unnecessary coverage.
+Employer-sponsored coverage is explicitly exempt from the Medicare antiduplication provision.15

 Sections 2703 and 2742 of the Public Health Service Act, and promulgated regulations at 45 CFR 147.106 and 148.122, generally require guaranteed renewability of coverage for employers and individuals in the group and individual health insurance markets.
-Until 2017, the guaranteed renewability regulations did not offer Medicare eligibility or entitlement as a basis for nonrenewal or termination of an individual's health insurance coverage in the individual market.
-However, the Notice of Benefit and Payment Parameters for 201813 proposed and finalized a regulatory interpretation of Medicare anti-duplication and guaranteed renewability provisions, which prohibits issuers that have knowledge that an enrollee in individual health insurance coverage is entitled to Medicare Part A or enrolled in Medicare Part B from renewing the individual health insurance coverage if the coverage would duplicate Medicare or Medicaid benefits to which the enrollee is entitled, unless the renewal is effectuated under the same policy or contract of insurance.
+Until 2017, the guaranteed renewability regulations did not include Medicare eligibility or entitlement as a basis for nonrenewal or termination of an individual's health insurance coverage in the individual market.
+However, the Notice of Benefit and Payment Parameters for 201816 proposed and finalized a regulatory interpretation of Medicare anti-duplication and guaranteed renewability provisions, which prohibits issuers that have knowledge that an enrollee in individual health insurance coverage is entitled to Medicare Part A or enrolled in Medicare Part B from renewing the individual health insurance coverage if the coverage would "duplicate" Medicare or Medicaid benefits to which the enrollee is entitled, unless the renewal is effectuated under the same policy or contract of insurance.
 State insurance rules determine when a change in policy or contract of insurance has occurred.

-QHP issuers that have knowledge that an enrollment covers a QHP enrollee who is entitled to Medicare Part A or enrolled in Medicare Part B must non-renew the entire policy if the QHP reenrollment plan is a different policy or contract of insurance and the new coverage duplicates Medicare or Medicaid benefits to which the enrollee is entitled.
-14 The issuer should send a termination transaction to the FFE ending coverage as of December 31 with an AMRC of TERM-ANTIDUPLICATION (CANCEL-ANTIDUPLICATION on the future-year policy is also acceptable) near the end of the plan year.
+QHP issuers that have knowledge that an enrollment covers a QHP enrollee who is entitled to Medicare Part A or enrolled in Medicare Part B must non-renew the entire policy if the OHP reenrollment plan is a different policy or contract of insurance and the new coverage "duplicates" Medicare or Medicaid benefits to which the enrollee is entitled.
+17 The issuer should send a termination transaction to the FFE ending coverage as of December 31 with an AMRC of TERM-ANTIDUPLICATION (CANCEL-ANTIDUPLICATION on the future-year policy is also acceptable) near the end of the plan year.